 You can also check out budget apps and programs which might be a perfect fit for you.

-It is important that, at the end of each month, you sit back down and look at your budget.
-You will update the income portion of the budget with the amount you actually made.
+It is vital that, at the end of each month, you sit back down and look at your budget.
+You will update the income portion of the budget with the amount you made.
 You will update all budgeted amounts with the amount you actually spent.

-This now allows you to see how your money flowed through your household.
-If you see that your final total is NEGATIVE, it means you overspent and you really need to make adjustments in the future so that you do not end up making the same mistakes the following month.
+You can now see how your money flows through your household.
+If your budget results in negative income, it means you overspent, and you need to make adjustments in the future so that you do not end up making the same mistakes the following month.

 However, if you find that you have money left over, then you have to be wise with what you do with it.
-Do not just go shopping.
-It would be wise to continue to hold onto that cash in savings, so that way, you have it during a lean month, when your income might drop below the amount you need to cover your basic expenses (perhaps due to your hours being cut during slow times).
+Don’t just blow it.
+Set it aside in savings to cover the lean months, when your income may drop below the amount needed to cover your expenses.

-Having an irregular income is not an excuse to not create or maintain a budget.
-You simply have to look at it a little bit differently.
+Having irregular income is not an excuse to not create or maintain a budget.
+You merely have to look at it a little bit differently.